jsreport/website/views/learn/docs/handlebars.md

 ##Helpers

-jsreport report template contains `content` filed with javascript tempalting engines tags and `helpers` field where you can place some javascript functions and then use them.
+jsreport report template contains `content` filed with javascript templating engines tags and `helpers` field where you can place some javascript functions and then use them.

-For example you want to have a upper case helper function.
-You can register a global function inside a `helpers` field with following code:
+For example you want to have an upper case helper function.
+You can register a global function inside a `helpers` field with the following code:

 ```javascript
 function toUpperCase(str) {